douglasdavis/ddavis.io/content/blog/quick-shell-startup-with-tmux.md

 Now my terminals start without the 1 second drag, and I get to keep my scratch shell going all the time.
-It's also helping me get more out of tmux locally, because I'm always in it jumping around sessions, windows, and panes.
+It's also helping me get more out of tmux locally; I'm always in it jumping around sessions, windows, and panes.
 It's really a great tool.